richter31/hook-groups/README.md

 ## Set Up
 General set up would include file(s) dedicated to editing hooks, a file to create a hook-able object that defines the method(s) which use/include the hooks, and finally the file(s) of the app, which call in and use the hooked object.

+[Back to Table of Contents](#table-of-contents)

+**Example:**
 Here is an example of a basic set up to creating a hook-able object which runs express, and allows developers to hook before and after the initializing of express and even change the port from a separate file.

-[Back to Table of Contents](#table-of-contents)
+You could expand and have the same app have methods which run the different requests, or you could make separate instances.
+*Note: Normally you wouldn't use hooks to change the port, but would instead have something like a config file, this is just an example of its use.*

 ### App.js